Moving your business abroad is an important step toward internationalizing your brand, assets and company. But how do you begin?

 Before doing anything take some time to assess your situation and goals:

 - Will you be able to take enough time away to settle into your new location once the move is complete?

 - While your business is in transition will you have enough business to stay afloat?

 - How much money will you need during the transition time to live on?

 - Will you be able to continue operations in your home country as well as the new country or will you have to stop operations?

-Being completely prepared financially will make you feel more secure with your decision to make such a big move overseas.
+Being completely prepared financially will make you feel more secure with your decision to make such a big international corporate relocation.